argearhart/beach/README.md

 1. Loading data: Read two data files (xlsx, csv)
 2. Clean and operate on the data while combining them.
   * Clean data and perform pandas merge with two data sets, calculate some new values
-  * Get some information from sepearte documents and summarize in a DataFrame  *For this project, the NLTK data is included in the repo.
-After the capstone project review, I will change this.*

 3. Visualize / Present
   * Utilized Plotly, Matplotlib and Seaborn throughout to create visualizations.  *images are saved in the images folder*
   * Tableau [dashboard](https://public.tableau.com/views/BeachAnalysisProject/Dashboard1?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link)   *in progress*
   * Pivot table - matplotlib/seaborn plot

 4. Best practices